Castle Douglas and Dumfries Railway: Authorisation and construction

 In the middle of the nineteenth century the counties of Galloway, Wigtownshire and Kirkcudbrightshire were devoted to agriculture, but lacked efficient land communications links with the rest of the United Kingdom.
 Mail from the northern part of England, and Scotland, to Ireland passed this way through the ports of Portpatrick and Donaghadee, but the poor roads made the passage difficult.

 The Glasgow, Dumfries and Carlisle Railway (GD&CR) was authorised in 1846 and the authorisation appears to have included a branch from Dumfries to Kirkcudbright, but the shortage of money at that time led to abandonment of the plans for the branch.

 The opening of the Chester and Holyhead Railway in 1850 induced the Post Office to transfer the mail to that route.
 In the same year the GD&CR merged with other lines to form the Glasgow and South Western Railway (G&SWR).
 The directors of the G&SWR sought to open up the area, with a view to regaining the mail traffic in due course.
 The G&SWR also wished to forestall any incursion into the area by the rival Caledonian Railway.

-The G&SWR line passed through Dumfries on its route from Carlisle to Glasgow, and the Company had a line from Glasgow to Ayr.
+The G&SWR line passed through Dumfries on its route from Carlisle to Glasgow, and the company had a line from Glasgow to Ayr.
 Both points were a considerable distance from Portpatrick, and when local interests promoted a railway connecting Castle Douglas to Dumfries, the G&SWR encouraged the scheme, seeing it as a first step in its plans.
 The G&SWR encouragement took tangible form in a subscription of £60,000, which was half of the proposed capital of the scheme.
-Local interests found the remainder, and a Bill was presented to Parliament; it attracted little opposition and the authorising Act for the Castle Douglas and Dumfries Railway was passed on 21 July 1856.
+Local interests found the remainder, and a bill was presented to Parliament; it attracted little opposition and the Castle Douglas and Dumfries Railway Act 1856 (19 & 20 Vict. c. cxiv) authorising the Castle Douglas and Dumfries Railway was passed on 21 July 1856.
 The line was to be a little over 19 mi long.

-Construction proceeded quickly, but the authorised capital proved insufficient for completion, and an additional £24,000 in 6% preference shares was authorised by Parliament in the 1859 session; the G&SWR subscribed all of the additional capital, becoming the majority shareholder.
+Construction proceeded quickly, but the authorised capital proved insufficient for completion, and an additional £24,000 in 6% preference shares was authorised by the Castle Douglas and Dumfries Railway (Amendment) Act 1859 (22 & 23 Vict. c. xxix); the G&SWR subscribed all of the additional capital, becoming the majority shareholder.